scaleoutsean/eseries-perf-analyzer/README.md

 docker compose logs collector

 # not required, but if you won't build own dashboards, you may deploy the pre-made ones
-# docker compose --profile init up grafana-init -d
+# docker compose --profile init up grafana-init
+# sample dashboards can also be imported from disk in Grafana UI (see the FAQs)

 # not required, best to start it on-demand when you need it; see README.txt inside container
 # docker compose up -d utils